Sync & CRDT System

 Pull Operation

-Pull fetches changes from the server since the last pull timestamp.
-Each change is decrypted and compared against local data using HLC timestamps.
-Only newer changes are applied.
+Pull fetches server changes since the last HLC cursor.
+Each change is decrypted and applied with column-level HLC comparison; only newer values win.

 for (const change of serverChanges) {